wangsu-api/terraform-provider-wangsu/docs/index.md

 * `secret_key` - (Optional) This is the wangsu secret key.
 It must be provided, but it can also be sourced from the `WANGSU_SECRET_KEY` environment variable.
 * `protocol` - (Optional) The protocol of the API request.
 Valid values: `HTTP` and `HTTPS`.
 Default is `HTTPS`.
 * `domain` - (Optional) The root domain of the API request, Default is `open.chinanetcenter.com`.
 * `service_type` (Optional) The service type of the accelerated domain name.
-The value can be: appa: Application Acceleration
+The value can be: appa: Application Acceleration; For security protection service types, please contact technical support.